 Covered Item: Utilities

-The utilities you pay to keep your practice running are vital.
+While this is typically not a large expense relative to other practice expenses, the utilities you pay to keep your practice running are vital.
 If you don't have electricity or running water, for example, you can't operate your dental practice at all.
 You need to have a climate-controlled environment that's comfortable, and you also need to make sure you're giving your patients and staff fresh, healthy air to breathe to reduce the chance of any of them contracting an illness.
 But if you aren't able to pay your utilities, you may end up having to shut your practice down.

 Covered Item: Rent

-Most dental practices don't own the building they're in.
+Many dental practices don't own the building they're in.
 Instead, they rent it from another individual or company.
 Not being able to pay your rent could mean that you're shut down and have to move somewhere else.
 Depending on the amount you're paying in rent and the other available buildings in the area, getting your practice going again could be extremely difficult.
 Unfortunately, it could even mean the end of your dental practice entirely.
 But with business overhead insurance, you may be covered and able to get your rent paid until your situation improves.

-Covered Item: Interest Payments on Equipment
+Covered Item: Principal and Interest Payments on Equipment

 Where Should You Get Your Policy?